georgexyz19/inkscapetutorial.org/content/posts/extension17_inkex_module.md

 The `run` method derived from `EffectExtension` class accepts two optional arguments, `args` and `output` (see Chapter 3).
 The `args` argument must have two instance variables `input_file` and `output`.
 The `input_file` can be either a stream or a file name.
+The `output` instance variable override the `output` argument of `run` method.
 In the example below, the `blank_svg` is a string representing a blank SVG file in Inkscape.

 The script below will create a `test.svg` in the same